innerr/ticat/README.md

 ## Quick start
 Suppose we are working for a distributed system, let's run a demo to see how **ticat** works.

-Type and execute the commands we memtioned below.
+Recommend to type and execute the commands during reading.

 ## Build
 `golang` is needed: